 Finally, in part three I want to show you an example of an excellent affiliate program.
 I show you how it relates to the qualities outlined in part two, and actually give you the name of the program so you can sign up if you want to.
 Details include how much money you make, what products/services they offer, and potential audiences to share these products/services with.

-A question I get asked a lot, and see asked from time to time on WA is which affiliate program is best.
-To an experience marketer, that may seem like a silly question to ask, but I see it asked often enough that I can’t really consider it a ‘dumb’ question, but something that needs to be addressed in full.
-One thing I like to do with my website is make ‘reference pages’ that I can refer people to often, so this is the idea behind this page.
+A question I get asked a lot: Which affiliate program is best?
+To an experience marketer, that may seem like a silly question to ask, but I see it asked often enough that I can't really consider it a ‘dumb' question, but something that needs to be addressed in full.
+One thing I like to do with my website is make ‘reference pages' that I can refer people to often, so this is the idea behind this page.

 I want to go through a few concepts to help you out if this is your question.
 Hopefully, but the end of the article, you'll know which affiliate program is best for you.